"Use private jet": Music promoter to Sark as he misses US event due to bad plane

 In another story, Ghanaian actor Yaw Dabo recently recounted a humorous incident from his flight with Emirates Airlines.

-During an interview, he revealed that due to his petite stature, he was mistaken for a child and was provided with crayons and a coloring book.
+During an interview, he revealed that he was mistaken for a child due to his petite stature and was provided with crayons and a colouring book.

 To add to the hilarity, he was also served children's meals, leaving social media users in stitches over the amusing mix-up.